 this is me

 As an educator I'm especially into producing museum-based zines programs and STEAM programming for K-12, as well as leading intergenerational hands-on workshops that get people making things together.
+I believe learning is fun, and reflecting on our learning is how it lands.

 Under the zoetrope banner I focus primarily on photo-based work and writing, often combined in what I call composite compositions.
 Some projects are ongoing and are updated and adapted across time.
 Other projects are one-offs.
 Some projects remain unfinished.